HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: Experiment

 \section{Experiment}

 In this section, we evaluate the performance of HoPE on four video benchmarks across long video understanding and long video retrieval tasks, aiming to validate its effectiveness in multimodal long-context modeling.
-Additionally, we conduct ablation studies to investigate the individual contribution of each strategy to overall performance.
+Additionally, we conduct ablation studies to investigate the individual contribution of each strategy to overall performance and the interplay between task type, context length, and scaling factor selection.